DPsim is a solver library for dynamic power system simulation.

 Using or want to use DPsim?
 Find out more here:

-LF Energy Slack - Chat with other users and get help in the #sogno channel
+LF Energy Slack - Chat with other users and developers and get help in the #sogno or #sogno-dpsim channel.

 You can also send a direct message to